Limnology and Oceanography Research Exchange (LOREX)

 The ASLO LOREX program aims to foster international research collaborations through professional development training open to the all ASLO student members and to provide a competitive paid research exchanges opportunity for select graduate students.
 Professional development training will occur through webinars, web resources, and conference workshops.
 The paid international research exchanges will allow up to 30 graduate students (US citizens or permanent residents) studying in a US institute per year to travel to one of seven international host institutions to conduct collaborative research in aquatic science.

-The call for applications for our next experience is currently on hold due to COVID-19 and the uncertainty around global travel it has created.
+The call for applications for our next experience is currently deferred due to COVID-19 and the uncertainty around global travel it has created.
+We hope to issue a call for applications in 2021 for travel experiences in the summer of 2022.

 Professional Development Training